-Other researchers have built on Denzin’s original idea. \citet{fusch2018denzins} and \citet{flick2018triangulation} have noted that triangulation does not only allow for better \emph{cross-validation} of findings, but also offers \emph{deeper insights} into a phenomenon.
-Triangulations can also be organized both in a \emph{concurrent} and a \emph{sequential} manner, where the former refers to simultaneous data gathering about the same phenomenon, and the latter to an approach where data gathering stages are temporally separated, such as in observation that is followed with an interview \cite{creswell2003research}.
-Some triangulations also happen \emph{``within-methods''} where a questionnaire may gather data from multiple viewpoints, or \emph{``between-methods''} where data gathering procedures differ from each other \cite{jick1979mixing}.
-The general concept of triangulation therefore provides researchers with fruitful starting points for reflecting on, and improving, their methodological sophistication \cite{fielding1986linking}.
+Other researchers have returned to Denzin’s original idea.
+Among them are \citet{fusch2018denzins} and \citet{flick2018triangulation}, who noted that triangulation not only affords \emph{better cross-validation} of findings but also offers \emph{deeper insight} into a phenomenon.
+Studies can also handle triangulation in a \emph{concurrent} and/or \emph{sequential} manner, distinguished by their temporal aspect -- in the former, all data-gathering for the phenomenon in question gets conducted at once, while the latter temporally separates the data-gathering components, as in the case of an observation stage followed by interviews \cite{creswell2003research}.
+Likewise, some triangulation follows a \emph{within-method} approach (e.g., a questionnaire may gather data from multiple viewpoints), while \emph{between-methods} work applies entirely different data-gathering procedures \cite{jick1979mixing}.
+Clearly, triangulation represents a rich conceptual landscape that furnishes researchers with a productive starting point for reflecting on, and improving, their methodological sophistication \cite{fielding1986linking}.